ArthurRobein/timest_dungeon/README.md

 # contribution

-Contribution are welcom, you can euther open an issue, or a PR
+Contributions are welcom, you can open an issue, or a PR